chrisdinn/brando/README.md

 	val shards = Seq(Shard("redis1", "10.0.0.1", 6379),
 					 Shard("redis2", "10.0.0.2", 6379),
 					 Shard("redis3", "10.0.0.3", 6379))

 	val shardManager = context.actorOf(ShardManager(shards))

 Once an instance of `ShardManager` has been created, send it commands via the `ShardRequest` class.

 	shardManager !
 ShardRequest(ByteString("GET"), ByteString(mykey))

 Note that `ShardRequest` explicitly requires a key for all operations.
 This is because the key is used to determined which shard each request should be forwarded to.
 In this context, operations which operate on multiple keys (e.g. `MSET`, `MGET`) or no keys at all (e.g. `SELECT`, `FLUSHDB`) should be avoided, as they break the Redis sharding model.

 Individual shards can have their configuration updated on the fly.
 To do this, send a `Shard` message to `ShardManager`.

 	shardManager !
 Shard("redis1", "10.0.0.4", 6379)

 This is intended to support failover via [Redis Sentinel](http://redis.io/topics/sentinel).
 Note that the id of the shard __MUST__ match one of the original shards configured when the `ShardManager` instance was created.
 Adding new shards is not supported.

 State changes such as disconnects and connection failures can be monitored by providing a set of listeners to the `ShardManager`:

 	val shardManager = context.actorOf(ShardManager(shards, listeners = Set(self)))

-The `ShardManager` will send a `ShardStateChange` message when a shard changes state; this message contains the shard as well as the new state, which may be one of `Connected`, `Disconnected`, `AuthenticationFailed`, or `ConnectionFailed`.
-Brando automatically attempts to reconnect after the `Disconnected` event, so no user action is required..
-If a connection attempt fails after multiple retries, then `ConnectionFailed` will occur, after which Brando will no longer attempt to connect.
+The `ShardManager` will send a `ShardStateChange(shard, state)` message when a shard changes state; here `shard` is a shard object indicating which shard has changed state, and `state` is a `BrandoStateChange` object, documented above, indicating which new state the shard has entered.

 ## Documentation